fsotoeu-cyber/ai-pull-request-review-automation/README1.md

 ## 📌 Overview

-This project implements an AI-powered Continuous Integration (CI) workflow using **n8n**.
+This project implements an automated Pull Request review workflow using **n8n** as the orchestration engine and **Google Gemini** for initial code analysis.

-When a Pull Request is opened, the workflow automatically analyzes the submitted code using **Google Gemini**, validates it against predefined engineering best practices, and decides whether it should continue to human approval or be rejected immediately.

-If the AI approves the Pull Request, the workflow requests final approval from a technical lead through **Slack Interactive Messages**.
-Once approved, GitHub, Trello, and the internal audit logs are updated automatically.

-**The objective:** Reduce manual code review bottlenecks and context-switching while maintaining strict human oversight for critical development decisions.
+When a developer opens a Pull Request, the workflow receives the event from GitHub, logs the execution in **n8n DataTables**, and sends the relevant information to Gemini to generate a structured evaluation.

+Based on the AI's analysis, the workflow follows one of two paths:
+- **If AI rejects the PR:** The automatic rejection route is executed immediately.
+- **If AI approves the PR:** The process moves to a **Human-in-the-Loop** stage, where a human reviewer makes the final decision to approve or reject.

+The architecture perfectly combines AI-driven automation with conditional human oversight and state synchronization across GitHub, Slack, Trello, and internal logs.

 ---

+## 🎯 Objective

+Automate the first stage of code review and reduce repetitive coordination tasks, while maintaining strict human intervention for Pull Requests that pass the initial AI evaluation.

+This workflow demonstrates enterprise-level integration of:
+- Event-Driven Automation
+- LLM Integration & Prompt Engineering
+- Human-in-the-Loop (HITL) Architecture
+- Project Management & CI/CD Synchronization
+- Execution Logging & Traceability

+---

+## 🚀 Features

+- ✅ **GitHub Pull Request Trigger**
+- ✅ **AI-assisted code review** with Google Gemini
+- ✅ **Structured JSON output** parsing
+- ✅ **Conditional decision routing**
+- ✅ **Automatic AI rejection** pipeline
+- ✅ **Human-in-the-Loop approval** via interactive Slack UI
+- ✅ **GitHub Review automation**
+- ✅ **Trello board synchronization**
+- ✅ **Internal execution logging** via n8n DataTables
+- ✅ **Fully tested logic:** Three main decision routes implemented and validated.

+---

 ## 🛑 The Problem

-Code reviews frequently become a severe bottleneck during the software development life cycle.
-Engineering teams spend significant dev-hours reviewing repetitive coding standards and constantly switching contexts between GitHub, Slack, Trello, and project management tools.
-This friction slows down deployments and makes project tracking highly inefficient.

-## 💡 The Solution & Business Value

-This workflow automates the first stage of Pull Request validation, functioning as an intelligent filter before a human reviewer steps in.

-* **Increases Dev Velocity:** Eliminates time spent on initial syntax and standard checks.
-* **Reduces Context Switching:** Developers approve or reject directly from Slack without opening GitHub or Trello.
-* **Maintains Security & Quality:** Enforces a strictly audited *Human-in-the-Loop* pattern for final deployment decisions.
+Manual code review easily becomes a bottleneck in the software development lifecycle.
+Technical teams must review PRs, communicate decisions, update management tools, and maintain traceability.

+Constant context-switching between GitHub, Slack, and Trello generates:
+- Repetitive manual processes.
+- Increased coordination overhead.
+- State desynchronization between tools.
+- Loss of decision traceability.

 ---

-## 🚀 Features

-- ✅ **Event-Driven:** GitHub Pull Request Trigger.
-- ✅ **AI Code Review:** Automated semantic analysis with Google Gemini.
-- ✅ **Structured Output:** Deterministic JSON decision parsing.
-- ✅ **Human-in-the-Loop:** Interactive approval via Slack UI blocks.
-- ✅ **CI/CD Integration:** Automatic GitHub Review creation (Approve/Request Changes).
-- ✅ **Project Sync:** Trello card status automation.
-- ✅ **Audit Logging:** Centralized execution history using n8n DataTables.
+## 💡 The Solution

+This workflow automates the crucial first filter.
+When a PR is opened:
+1. GitHub triggers the workflow.
+2. Execution state is initialized in DataTables.
+3. Code is sent to Gemini for analysis.
+4. Gemini returns a structured JSON decision.
+5. If the AI rejects, an automatic feedback loop requests changes.
+6. If the AI approves, Slack requests validation from a human lead.
+7. Upon human approval, GitHub, Trello, and DataTables are instantly updated.

 ---